- All Ages

 Yes, there is an onsite restaurant.

 Yes, Bath Abbey Vaults Museum is wheelchair friendly and has accessible toilets.

-Bath Abbey Vaults Museum has not told us if they are fully pushchair friendly.
+No, Bath Abbey Vaults Museum have stated they are not pushchair friendly.

 Bath Abbey Vaults Museum has not told us if they are dog friendly.